-Microsoft introduced Desktop Slideshow feature with Windows 7 OS and the feature is present in Windows 8 as well.
-As all of you know, Desktop Slideshow lets you have a slide show of your favorite wallpapers.
-The feature supports changing of the desktop wallpaper at intervals ranging from 10 seconds to 1 day.
+Microsoft introduced Desktop Slideshow feature with Windows 7 OS, and the feature is present in the latest Windows 10 as well.
+As all of you know, Desktop Slideshow feature lets you have a slide show of your favorite wallpapers.
+The feature supports the changing of the desktop wallpaper at intervals ranging from 10 seconds to 1 day.

-Hundreds of theme packs (set of wallpapers) are also available as free download from Windows personalization gallery.
-The only problem with the feature is that you need to manually right-click on desktop and then click Next desktop background option to switch to the next background in the slideshow.
+Hundreds of theme packs (set of wallpapers) are also available as a free download from the Windows personalization gallery and Windows 10 Store.
+The only problem with the feature is that you need to manually right-click on the desktop and then click Next desktop background option to switch to the next background in the slideshow.

-Sure, you can set the interval in Personalization window but wouldn’t it be nice if there was a shortcut to quickly switch to the next background in the pipeline, without having to open the desktop context menu.
+Sure, you can set the interval in Personalization window (not present in Windows 10) but wouldn’t it be nice if there was a shortcut to quickly switch to the next background in the pipeline, without having to open the desktop context menu.

-Windows 7 and Windows 8 users who love to have themes will be glad to know that it’s actually possible to create a shortcut to switch to the next desktop background.
+Windows 10 users who love to have themes will be glad to know that it’s actually possible to create a shortcut to switch to the next desktop background.
 Just follow the given below steps to create a shortcut to perform “next desktop background” action.

-Step 1: Open your Notepad application and then paste the below code in the Notepad.
+Step 1: Open the Notepad application and then paste the below code in the Notepad.

 set WshShell = WScript.CreateObject(“WScript.Shell”)